LAURA SULLIVAN, HOST:

 SULLIVAN: Tre, there are parents all across this country wondering, should I let my child play football?
 What do you think?

 JOHNSON: Ooh.
 I think football is a great game.
 I cannot say, even throughout all the injuries and pain - I would do it all again.
 But as a parent of two - I have a 6-year-old and a 4-year-old boy, and they say they want to play football, I'm definitely - I would suggest that you hold off a little bit.
 I would say, let them develop physically; let them see what their natural ability or, you know, their abilities allow them to do before you put them in a sport like football because once you get into football, like, if you run into a kid, in football, you're going to get hurt.
 If you play long enough, you're going to get hurt.
 It's a certainty.

 So are you willing to subject your child to that type of environment?
 You know, if you're somebody who doesn't have a - you know, you're not good at it, I'd pull them.
 I'd pull them and, you know, there's a lot of great sports.
 And I just wouldn't push thrm towards it.

 SULLIVAN: Yeah.
 Tre Johnson played in the NFL for nine years.
 And Tom Junod just wrote the article "Theater of Pain" for this month's Esquire magazine.
 Gentlemen, both of you, thank you so much for coming on in.

 JUNOD: Oh, you're welcome.

 (SOUNDBITE OF MUSIC)

-SULLIVAN: This is NPR News.
+SULLIVAN: You're listening to WEEKENDS on ALL THINGS CONSIDERED, from NPR News.
 Transcript provided by NPR, Copyright NPR.